 The reaction-based method, used for making diagrams by hand, looks at reactions between pairs of species (let’s call them transformation reactions), then draws a line between stability fields where the non-standard Gibbs energy of reaction is zero.
 The grid-based method, used in CHNOSZ, looks at reactions to compose individual species from the basis species (let’s call them formation reactions), then selects the most stable species according to their affinity values.

-In the reaction-based method, transformation reactions are said to be “balanced on” a metal.
-The grid-based method implements this balancing constraint by dividing the affinities of formation reactions by the coefficients of a basis species.
-CHNOSZ uses these normalized affinities for making relative stability diagrams, referred to as the maximum affinity method.
-Both the reaction- and grid-based methods have the same limitation: every candidate species must have non-zero stoichiometry of a given metal (or of a basis species with that metal).
+In the reaction-based method, transformation reactions are said to be balanced on a metal.
+The grid-based method implements this balancing constraint by dividing the affinities of formation reactions by the stoichiometric coefficients of a basis species.
+CHNOSZ uses these normalized affinities for making relative stability diagrams, a technique referred to as the maximum affinity method (Dick, 2019).
+The reaction- and grid-based methods both have the same limitation: every species considered in the relative stability calculation must have non-zero stoichiometry of the metal the transformation reactions are balanced on (or equivalently of the conserved basis species that has that metal).

 Having seen basic examples of the main features of CHNOSZ, here are some ideas for building more complex calculations and diagrams.